 Unlike traditional homes, tiny homes generally depreciate in value, which means you might be able to reduce costs by buying a used tiny home.
 There are a few things to keep in mind, though.
 For example, since occupiers live in a smaller area, used tiny homes can have wear and tear.
 In addition, tiny homes are often highly customized, which is great for the original owners but may not be ideal for the next buyers.

 With used tiny homes, you may have to invest money into re-customizing it to your liking.

 Land and Zoning Considerations

-You'll need to plan for where to locate your tiny house before you even buy or build it—and this can be complex.
+You'll need to plan for where to locate your tiny house before you even buy or build it—and that can be complex.

 The zoning laws vary from state to state and city to city, and they can be detailed with their rules.
-For example, in San Jose, you'll need to obtain a building permit and meet requirements to be considered an Accessory Dwelling Unit (ADU) to park on your friend or family member's land.
-In Fresno, California, you aren't allowed to park your tiny home on a lot by itself—it must be located behind a traditional home as an accessory dwelling unit (ADU).
+For example, in San Jose, you'll need to obtain a building permit and meet requirements to be considered an accessory dwelling unit (ADU) to park on your friend or family member's land.
+In Fresno, California, you aren't allowed to park your tiny home on a lot by itself—it must be located behind a traditional home as an ADU.

 If you don’t have a place for your tiny house, you may have to purchase land, which will increase your total costs.

 Building or buying a tiny home also means getting the right permits.
 Not all localities agree on what a tiny home actually is.
 Depending on where you live and whether your tiny home is on wheels, it could be considered an ADU, an RV, or even a mobile home.

 Costs for permits vary according to what type of permits your city or state requires.
 If you’re working with a professional builder, they can help you secure the right permits.

 Once you have a tiny house, however, there are still ongoing costs to consider that may be unique.